Royal Palm at Waipio I

 No analysis available

-There are no qualitative or quantitative statements about owner-occupancy in the public remarks.
-Because no current percentage was provided and no explicit evidence exists, the owner-occupancy percentage is unknown.
+There is no qualitative or quantitative information about owner-occupancy in the public remarks.
+Without an explicit percentage or a current stored value to retain, the owner-occupancy percentage is unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.